The granite cliffs along the East side of the East Carson River beyond "Shark Fin" from the Pacific Crest Trail

 At Golden Canyon we can hike 3.16 miles West over the Sierra Crest line down through Paradise Valley on the Western flank to connect with Disaster Creek.

-From Disaster Creek we can head North towards road access at Highland Lakes through the Gardner Meadow Trailhead, or hike South to the Disaster Creek Trailhead to the Tahoe to Yosemite Trail along the Clarks Fork of the Stanislaus River.
+From Disaster Creek we can head North towards road access at Highland Lakes through the Gardner Meadow Trailhead, or hike South to the Disaster Creek Trailhead along the Tahoe to Yosemite Trail at the very end of the paved road up the Clarks Fork of the Stanislaus River off of Highway 108.

 We have four trails along creeks that connect the PCT and TYT routes between Highways 4 and 108.
-Highland, Arnot, Disaster, and Boulder Creeks all offer connections between the Tahoe to Yosemite and Pacific Crest Trails down the length of the Carson-Iceberg Wilderness.
+Highland, Arnot, Disaster, and Boulder Creeks all offer connections from the Tahoe to Yosemite Trail to the Pacific Crest Trail down the length of the Carson-Iceberg Wilderness.

-The Southern Disaster Creek trail head lays at the end of the old paved pioneer wagon road off of Highway 108 that follows the Clarks Fork of the Stanislaus River up to the Arnot, Disaster, and Clarks Fork trailheads.
+The Southern Disaster Creek trailhead is located at the end of the old paved road tracing out the original pioneer wagon road that preceded the opening of Highway 108.
+This old road follows the Clarks Fork of the Stanislaus River up from Highway 108 to the Arnot, Disaster, and Clarks Fork trailheads along the Clarks Fork, as well as a trailhead leading over The Dardanelles to Sword and Lost Lakes near Spicer Meadow Reservoir.

-Using one of these trails to hike up to the Pacific Crest Trail, and another to hike back to the Tahoe to Yosemite Trail allows us to craft a variety of backpacking loops that are an excellent way to introduce yourself to the remote trails through the stunning terrain of the Carson-Iceberg Wilderness.
+Using one of these four trails to hike up to the Pacific Crest Trail, and one of the other trails to hike back to the Tahoe to Yosemite Trail allows us to craft a great variety of backpacking loops that provide an excellent way to introduce yourself to the remote trails accessing the fine terrain of the Carson-Iceberg Wilderness.

 This big topo hiking map of the Carson Iceberg Wilderness I gussied-up marks these route options.
 Click the RED DOTS marking trailhead and trail junctions to see that location on the trail guide.
 Click the black-dotted trail routes for the underlying 15 minute detailed backpacking maps.